Package 'propop'

 • spatial_unit, character, ID of spatial entity (e.g., canton, municipality) for which to run the projections.

-• nat, character, OPTIONAL; nationality (ch = Swiss; int = foreign/international).
+• nat, character, nationality (ch = Swiss; int = foreign / international).
+Required if binational = TRUE.

 • sex, character (f = female, m = male).